C. F. Martin & Company

 C.F.
-Martin & Company (often referred to as Martin) is an American guitar manufacturer established in 1833, by Christian Frederick Martin.
-It is highly respected for its acoustic guitars and is a leading manufacturer of flat top guitars.
-The company has also made mandolins and tiples, as well as several models of electric guitars and electric basses, although none of these other instruments are still in production.
+Martin & Company, often referred to as Martin, is an American guitar manufacturer established in 1833 by Christian Frederick Martin.
+The company was founded in New York City, where it was based for six years before relocating to Nazareth, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania in 1839.
+It is highly respected for its acoustic guitars and is a manufacturer of flat top guitars and ukuleles.
+The company has historically also made mandolins, tiples, electric guitars, and electric basses.

-The company's headquarters and primary factory are situated in Nazareth, Pennsylvania, located in the Lehigh Valley region of the state.
-The original factory on North Street is listed on the National Register of Historic Places since 2018.
-This building no longer houses manufacturing, instead a luthier store called Guitar Maker’s Connection.
+The company's original factory on North Street in Nazareth, which housed Guitar Maker's Connection for many years, a luthier store, was named to the National Register of Historic Places in 2018.
 The current headquarters on Sycamore Street includes the Martin Guitar Museum, which features over 170 guitars made by the company over its history.
-Visitors can see pictures of famous guitar owners, try out some guitars, or take a factory tour.
+Visitors can see pictures of famous guitar owners, try out and purchase guitars, or take a factory tour.

-The range of instruments manufactured by Martin include steel-string and classical acoustic guitars and ukuleles.
+The range of instruments manufactured by Martin includes steel-string, classical, and acoustic guitars, and ukuleles.
 The company also manufactures instruments and strings in Navojoa, Mexico.
 It produces approximately 193 guitars per day.

-Company history

-The company has been run by the Martin family throughout its history.
-Its executive chairman, C.F.
-'Chris' Martin IV, is the great-great-great-grandson of the founder.
-The firm was the first to introduce many of the characteristic features of the modern flattop, steel-string acoustic guitar.
-Influential Martin innovations include the Dreadnought body style and scalloped bracing.

-In June 2021, CFM IV retired as CEO.
-He still maintains a seat on the Board as Executive Chairman.
-The first non-family member, Thomas Ripsam, has since assumed the role of CEO.
+Martin Guitars have been used by some of the world's most prominent guitarists, including Johnny Cash, Elvis Presley, Bob Dylan, Hank Williams, Neil Young, John Lennon, Willie Nelson, Kurt Cobain, Eric Clapton, John Mayer, and others.